Indonesia profile - Media

-Television is Indonesia's dominant medium.
-Major national commercial networks compete with public Televisi Republik Indonesia (TVRI).
-Some provinces operate their own stations.
+Television is the main medium.
+Major national commercial networks compete with state-owned Televisi Republik Indonesia (TVRI).

-The radio dial is crowded, with scores of stations on the air in Jakarta alone.
-Private stations carry their own news, but cannot relay live news from international broadcasters.
+The radio dial is crowded, with scores of stations in Jakarta alone.
+Private radios carry news, but cannot relay live news from international broadcasters.

-There were 55 million internet users by the end of 2011 (InternetWorldStats).
-Facebook is a hugely popular web destination.
-A survey has described Indonesians as the world's most active users of Twitter.
-A range of opinion formers are active on social media.
+There were 132.7 million internet users by 2016 (InternetWorldStats).
+Facebook is a hugely popular destination and Indonesians are among the world's most active Twitter users.
+A range of opinion formers is active on social media.

 - The Jakarta Post - English-language daily

 - Pos Kota - daily

 - Radio Republik Indonesia (RRI) - state-owned, operates national, regional and local stations